Crystal Kay: 2011–2021: Transfer to Universal

-In 2019, she starred as "Leading Player" in the Japanese version of the Broadway musical Pippin, for which she was awarded by the 27th Yomiyuri Theater Awards as best actress.
+On June 13, 2018, she released her 12th studio album For You.
+In 2019, she starred as "Leading Player" in the Japanese version of the Broadway musical Pippin, and subsequently won the Best Actress award at the 27th Yomiuri Theater Awards in 2020.

-In spring 2020, she will play the role of "Motormouth Maybelle" in the Japanese version of the musical Hairspray.
-On March 17, it was announced that Crystal Kay would release her first cover album in fall 2020.
+In spring 2020, played the role of "Motormouth Maybelle" in the Japanese version of the musical Hairspray.
+On March 17, Kay released her first cover album in fall 2020.
 "March 9", a beloved graduation song in Japan, was pre-released on March 18 as the first track of the album.
 On April 24, the musical Hairspray was cancelled due to COVID-19 pandemic in Japan.